tchan128/ecommerce-backend-tc/README.md

     <a href="https://github.com/tchan128/ecommerce-backend-tc"><img src="./asset/ecommerce.png" alt="Logo" width="80" height="80"></a>
     <h3 align="center">E-commerce Backend</h3>
     <p align="center">
         The motivation for this product is to improve upon a starter code to make a functioning e-commerce backend.
-This functioning system allows user to search via category, tags, and products, and allows them to create, update, and delete items.
-I built this project because as we move into a more digital world, it is something that helps customer shop online with ease.
+This functioning system allows users to search via category, tags, and products and allows them to create, update, and delete items.
+I built this project because as we move into a more digital world, it is something that helps customers shop online with ease.
 Additionally, it allows businesses to expand their experience and scope.
 This is a system that physical stores can use to help organize their inventory and organize the products they have on a database.
-This app is a solution for individuals who wants to easily access and modify information in their inventory.
-It allows them to stay organize and pull up information they need right away.
+This app is a solution for individuals who want to easily access and modify information in their inventory.
+It allows them to stay organized and pull up the information they need right away.
 Through this project, I learned how to develop my skills in Sequelize and further my understanding of Express.js.
         <br/>
         <br/>
         <a href="https://github.com/tchan128/ecommerce-backend-tc"><strong>Explore the docs »</strong></a>